MoonWolf63/Project-Alpha/readme.md

 Command Added: fb!bal

 Command Added fb!crime

+## Updates (V.0.2) 4.12.20

+Added fb!work which allows you to earn between 1 and 1000 euros

+Added fb!slots which is a slot machine with a payout between 1 and 50000 euros.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.